slatedocs/slate/source/index.html.md

 # Open Data Product Specification

 Technical specification of a machine-readable data product metadata model, which enables interoperability between operators, marketplaces, and tools.

+**Note!** In the "Open Data Product" focus is on the latter words and the prefix 'open' refers to openness of the standard

 This is work in progress.

 ## Middle column: Principles and components